 But keep in mind, even if you are blessed with a toddler with curly hair, chances are they might have a completely different type of curly hair than yours… Theirs might be curlier or have a softer curl than you have, and you need to be prepared to deal with that.

-However, there’s no natural way to make your toddler hair curly if they are not born with naturally textured hair.
+However, there’s no natural way to make your toddler’s hair curly if they are not born with naturally textured hair.
 You can, of course, use curly irons or non-heat methods to bring some waves and curl into your kid’s hair, but this effect will only be temporary.

 How to Style Your Kid’s Curly Hair

-Just to give you an example, the tighter the curl is, the more moisturizing and hair oils you’ll have to incorporate into their hairstyle routine.
+For example, the tighter the curl is, the more moisturizing and hair oils you’ll have to incorporate into their hairstyle routine.

-The reason behind this is because curly hair kids -and just curly hair in general- is very dry and tends to frizz and break super quickly, so it’s always in need of proper care.
+This is because curly hair kids -and just curly hair in general- is very dry and tends to frizz and break super quickly, so it’s always in need of proper care.